 One expression of this graduated approach is the distinction the hetter made between those agricultural activities that are prohibited Biblically and those prohibited rabbinically.
 “We should be like one who saves his possessions from the fire,” Rav Kook explained.
 “Whatever is more precious and holier [i.e., Biblically-prohibited labor] must be rescued first.”

 This distinction also provides a solution to the danger of punishment by exile for not observing the sabbatical year.
 Such a severe penalty could only apply to transgressing Biblically-ordained prohibitions.
-As the author of Sha’agat Aryeh4 wrote regarding the blessings recited before studying Torah: “It is self-evident, that if this blessing was only of rabbinic origin, it would not warrant such a terrible punishment as forfeiting the Land” (Siman 24).
+4

 What about those who did not wish to rely on the hetter mechirah?
 Here, Rav Kook distinguished between farmers and consumers.

 Rav Kook was very supportive of farmers who did not wish to rely on the hetter.
-When he heard that the JCA was using the hetter to force farmers to work on the sabbatical year, he became acutely distressed, and threatened the JCA that the hetter would become invalid under such circumstances.
+When he heard that the JCA was using the hetter to force farmers to work on the sabbatical year, he became acutely distressed and informed the JCA that the hetter would become invalid under such circumstances.
 Rav Kook also spoke of setting up a special fund to support these farmers.

-On the other hand, Rav Kook spoke harshly against consumers who chose to be stringent in the sabbatical year by buying produce only from non-Jewish farmers.
-One cannot take on chumrot (stringencies) at the expense of others.
+On the other hand, Rav Kook was critical of consumers who chose to be stringent in the sabbatical year by buying produce only from non-Jewish farmers.
+One cannot take on stringencies at the expense of others:

 “Certainly it is not proper to look for leniencies and loopholes by purchasing produce from non-Jews, in a situation when this will cause loss of income from Jewish farmers and undermine their livelihood.
 In general, in any situation where we desire to be strict for ourselves, it is correct to make certain that this stringency does not induce any negative repercussions of financial loss or disrepute for others.” (p.
 258)